hapax/hapax.github.io/assets/maximal.md

 It will depend on the relative orientation, so we need a way to gauge this.
 Here is a simple and familiar option.
-We rotate one measuring-stick system into the other, and trace out the end of one stick with a piece of string.
+We rotate one measuring-stick system anti-clockwise into the other, and trace out the end of one stick with a piece of string.
 If the length of the string is $d_1$, and the length of the stick is
 $d_2$, then we can define the "relative orientation parameter"